Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 Immobilizers are an intricate subject.
 They have to be – they aren’t designed to be defeated easily!
 Otherwise, every criminal and his uncle would be getting into your car.

 Your car’s immobilizer recognizes a radio signal from your key’s transponder.
-It’ll stop the car from starting if it doesn’t detect your key’s presence.
+It’ll prevent the car from starting if it doesn’t detect your key’s presence.

-All immobilizers work in different ways, whichever way the manufacturer designed them.
+All immobilizers function in various ways, whichever way the manufacturer designed them.

 Check your key battery first.
-You might need to see a skilled auto electrician or locksmith if it’s operational.
+You might need to see an expert auto electrician or locksmith if it’s functional.

-A dashboard warning light appears in contemporary vehicles when there’s an immobilizer issue.
+A dashboard warning light appears in contemporary vehicles when there’s an immobilizer problem.

 If You Hear… A Click Only